SPC-Some-Polish-Coders/PopHead/docs/premakeTutorial.md

 ## What if I want to run premake on Linux or Mac
 For now we only support windows (We have windows premake binaries) because every PopHead developer works on Windows. <br/>
-But you can just download premake for another OS from here: https://premake.github.io/download.html#v4 and place the binaries in premake directory.
+But you can just download premake for another OS from [here](https://premake.github.io/download.html#v4) and place the binaries in premake directory.

 ## Premake5 and Premake4